-- what is a cover template layout?
+- what is a book cover template layout?

 Sometimes authors will come to us with a fully-designed front cover.
 However, in order to turn this into a cover

-creating the layout
+creating the book layout

 conceptual design work

 This service is for the layout of an existing cover design ready for print.
 It does not include extensive

 - what do I need for the back?